PWithaarImproveQS/AngularVoteVoorbeeld/README.md

 * set the Clone from Git url to https://github.com/PWithaarImproveQS/AngularVoteVoorbeeld.git

 ## Setting up the workspace
-Run in the repository directory (shell for linux, cmd promt for windows) :
+Run in the repository directory :

 `npm install`